-All members of the Board and Senior Management have affirmed compliance to the Code ofConduct for the Financial Year 2017-18.
-A declaration signed by the Chairman &Managing Director affirming compliance with the Company's Code of Conduct by the Board of Directors andSenior Management for the Financial Year 2017-18 as required underRegulation 26(3) of theSEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 is included inthe Corporate Governance Report which is appended as Annexure 4' and formspart of this Report.
+All Members of the Board and Senior Management have affirmed compliance to the Code ofConduct for the Financial Year 2019-20.
+A declaration signed by the Managing Directoraffirming compliance with the Company's Code of Conduct by the Board of Directors andSenior Management for the Financial Year 2019-20 as required under Regulation 26(3) of theSEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 is included inthe Corporate Governance Report which is appended as Annexure 4' and formspart of this Report.

 20. DIRECTORS' RESPONSIBILITY STATEMENT:

-Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutory costand secretarial auditors and external consultant(s) including audit of internal financialcontrols over financial reporting by the statutory auditors and the reviews performed byManagement and the relevant Board Committees including the Audit Committee the Board isof the opinion that the Company's internal financial controls were adequate and effectiveduring the Financial Year 2017-18.
+Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutory costand secretarial auditors and external consultant(s) including audit of internal financialcontrols over financial reporting by the statutory auditors and the reviews performed byManagement and the relevant Board Committees including the Audit Committee the Board isof the opinion that the Company's internal financial controls were adequate and effectiveduring the Financial Year 2019-20.